Image credit: Wikimedia Commons

 If religion is abused in a similar manner to what the Pharisees did, then the problem lies within the person who deceives himself just as a driver (not the car) is at fault for driving recklessly.
 The actions of individuals do not always line up with what a religion actually teaches.

 If Christ is truly the head of the church, then separating religion from God would be similar to severing the Body from the Head.
 What kind of impression does this leave for people of different religions when it comes to interfaith dialogue?

 Is hating religion truly about following Christ?
 Or is it really about a refusal to acknowledge God’s commandments because it is an inconvenience for our own self-interests?
 As John 14:15 says,

 “If you love me, you will keep my commandments.”

 One could say hating the commandments given by God is showing a complete resentment to the One who established it.

-But in the case of Christianity, religion is a relationship.
+But in the case of Christianity, religion is the art of a divine relationship.